 The water shortage response plan will be reviewed and revised as needed to adapt to new circumstances affecting water supply and demand, following implementation of emergency restrictions, and at a minimum of every five years in conjunction with the updating of our Local Water Supply Plan.
-Further, a water shortage response planning work group or committee of the Town Board of Commissioners will review procedures following each emergency or rationing stage to recommend any necessary improvements to the plan to the full board of the Town of White Lake Board of Commissioners.
-The Town of White Lake Public Works Director is responsible for initiating all subsequent revisions.
+Further, a water shortage response planning work group will review procedures following each emergency or rationing stage to recommend any necessary improvements to the plan to Maxton's Town Commissioners.
+The Town of Maxton Water Superintendent is responsible for initiating all subsequent revisions.